 SQLExceptionmentioning a deadlock: If this happens, the flow will retry.
 If it retries more than once, a back off delay is applied to try and reduce contention.
 Current policy means these types of failed flows will retry forever (unless explicitly killed).
 No intervention required.

 - Database constraint violation (

 ConstraintViolationException): This scenario may occur due to natural contention between racing flows as Corda delegates handling using the database’s optimistic concurrency control.
-As the likelihood of re-occurrence should be low, the flow will actually error and fail if it experiences this at the same point more than 3 times.
-No intervention required.
+If this exception occurs, the flow will retry.
+After retrying a number of times, the errored flow is kept in for observation.